mjwconsult/civicrm-groups-sync/README.md

 If you are using both *BuddyPress* and *Groups* then you will also need [this plugin](https://github.com/itthinx/groups-buddypress-compatibility) in order to prevent conflicts between the two identically-named actions in these plugins.

+### Permissions Sync

+It may be useful to sync the capabilities/permissions using [CiviCRM Permissions Sync](https://develop.tadpole.cc/plugins/civicrm-permissions-sync)  Details are in the [README.md file](https://develop.tadpole.cc/plugins/civicrm-permissions-sync/-/blob/master/README.md)

 #### Installation ####

 There are two ways to install from GitHub: